Three Major Time Periods of Ancient Egypt

 In addition to the various warring factions in the Old Kingdom, ancient Egyptians had to grapple with very prolonged periods of drought in the latter parts of the 22nd century BCE.
 There were constant food shortages, starvation, and civil unrest.
 The entire kingdom was nudged deep into a century-and-half years of complete chaos and lawlessness.
 Historians estimate that the First Intermediate Period lasted from around 2130 BCE to about 2000 BCE.

-The unrest created a power vacuum for local leaders or warlords to rise up to the occasion.
+The unrest created a power vacuum for local leaders or warlords to exploit.
 Some of them banded together to form strong power bases.
 They worked to create livable and prosperous places for their communities.
 As time progressed, their economic situation got better.

-One particular tribe that excelled very well during the intermediate period was the Herakleopolis of Lower Egypt.
+One particular tribe that excelled very well during the First Intermediate period was the Herakleopolis of Lower Egypt.
 In the upper side of Egypt, the Thebes-based Intef family had also risen up and was in complete control of Upper Egypt.

 2. The Middle Kingdom Period